mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [The Real Story of Stuxnet - IEEE Spectrum](https://spectrum.ieee.org/the-real-story-of-stuxnet) - How Kaspersky Lab tracked down the malware that stymied Iran’s nuclear-fuel enrichment program

 - [My Family’s Slave](https://www.theatlantic.com/magazine/archive/2017/06/lolas-story/524490/) - She lived with us for 56 years.
 She raised me and my siblings without pay.
 I was 11, a typical American kid, before I realized who she was.

 - [The Untold Hunt for a Sex Trafficker](https://www.404media.co/email/dd3f2b44-5e8f-4195-a1b1-c7fa064b5965/) - Michael Pratt hid a massive sex trafficking ring in plain sight on PornHub.
 On the run from the FBI, an unexpected crew of ex-military, ex-intelligence officers and a lawyer tracked him down using his love of rare sneakers and crypto.
 For the first time, the group tells their story.